Valérien Ismaël: LASK

-For the 2019–20 Austrian Football Bundesliga Ismaël was succeeding Oliver Glasner as the new head coach and sporting director of Austrian team LASK.
+Ismaël succeeded Oliver Glasner as the new head coach and sporting director of Austrian team LASK for the 2019–20 Austrian Football Bundesliga.
 In the first few months of his tenure, he led the team to the best start in the club's history (17 points from 8 games).
 He also led LASK to a first ever appearance in the UEFA Champions League play-offs.
-After beating favourites FC Basel the team fell short against Club Brugge.
-In LASK's first ever appearance in the UEFA Europa League the team won the group with Sporting Lisbon, PSV Eindhoven, and Rosenborg Trondheim.
-After beating AZ Alkmaar in the round of 32, LASK lost against Manchester United.
+After defeating favourites Basel, the team fell short against Club Brugge.
+In LASK's first ever appearance in the UEFA Europa League, the team won the group with Sporting Lisbon, PSV Eindhoven and Rosenborg.
+After defeating AZ in the round of 32, LASK lost against Manchester United.
 After the Covid-19 induced pause of football, LASK trained a couple of days too early with full body contact.
-It was heavily criticised by other clubs, and the media.
-The team did not play well any more, and 4 points were deducted for breaching the Corona rules, which let them end on fourth position in the league.
-LASK parted ways with Ismaël on 11 July 2020, as Dominik Thalhammer became available who succeeded him.
+It was strongly criticised by other clubs and the media.
+Four points were deducted for breaching the Covid-19 rules and the club finished in fourth position in the league.
+On 11 July 2020, LASK parted ways with Ismaël.
+Dominik Thalhammer succeeded him.

 Barnsley

 When Gerhard Struber decided to join New York Red Bulls in autumn 2020, Barnsley hired Ismaël as his successor.
-He led them to a play-off position in the 2020-21 EFL Championship.
+He led them to a play-off position in the 2020–21 EFL Championship.